Rural Health Book Club

 How does it work?

-The book club meeting itself is held on at 12:00 PM CST on the last Wednesday of every month.
+The book club meeting itself is held on at 12:00 PM CST on the last Wednesday of the month.
 Attendees are encouraged to discuss their experience with the book, as well as any connections they’ve found in their own practice.

 Healthcare professionals and students do not frequently have space to discuss the social, political, and intersectional issues they may see every day.
 We’re here to provide a safe, accessible space to change that.

-January 29, 2024, 12:00 PM CST
+July 30th, 2025, 12:00 PM CST

 February 26th, 2025, 12:00 PM CST